Lakers Rumors: Latest Buzz on Kawhi Leonard Trade Talks, Dwight Howard and More

 Kawhi Leonard wants to be a Laker.
 That's been well-documented at this point, with Wojnarowski recently saying Leonard's desire "is unchanged."

-There's only one issue—Leonard is under contract with the San Antonio Spurs until next summer.
+There's only one issue: Leonard is under contract with the San Antonio Spurs until next summer.
 L.A. is trying to accelerate that exit in a trade, but so far that attempt has failed to gain traction.

 The Ringer's Kevin O'Connor has the latest: